Best 8K TVs: quick links

 An incredible TV, making use of every inch of Sony's screen know-how… and boy does Sony have a lot of screen know-how.
-It comes in 85-inch or 98-inch sizes, which will really make the most of the giant resolution.
+It comes in 75-inch or 85-inch sizes, which will really make the most of the giant resolution.

 It's an LCD screen, and uses Sony's Full Array Backlight Master Drive tech, which means there's a full panel of LEDs behind the screen (rather than strips around the edge).
 This makes it thick for a modern TV, but has two big advantages: it means it can go very bright, but can also turn off in individual sections so that it can go very dark, too.
 Basically, it gives you close-to-OLED levels of depth, but with brighter highlights than OLED can manage.

-A new version, the Sony ZH8, has been announced to replace it – probably in mid-late 2020.
+A new version, the Sony ZH9, has been announced to replace it – probably in late 2020.
 It adds a clever new audio system that uses the frame of the TV itself to act as a speaker, plus it automatically optimises the TV's image based on the room it's placed in, changing brightness when the room gets lighter, for example.

-Not to be confused with the Sony above, despite the annoying similar name, this is the world's first OLED 8K TV last year, and this is the 2020 version, with improved processing.
-Available in 77-inch or 88-inch models, it's a bit of a design wonder: the screen itself is ultra thin despite being massive, which means it actually has a stand (with built-in speakers) that you can't detach it from – the structure is crucial to keeping the thing in one piece.
+LG introduced the world's first OLED 8K TV last year, and this is the 2020 version, with improved processing.
+Available in 77-inch or 88-inch models, it's a bit of a design wonder: the screen itself is ultra thin despite being massive, which means the 88-inch model actually has a stand (with built-in speakers) that you can't detach it from – the structure is crucial to keeping the thing in one piece.
 The 77-inch model can be wall mounted, though.

 It's equally a wonder to watch anything on.
 All the advantages of OLED are here – perfect per-pixel colour accuracy and incredible contrast – but in a huge beautiful screen that washes over you.

 LG's image processing for upscaling and dealing with motion blur is excellent too – this deserves to be the centrepiece of any room.
 And since it costs from £25k for the 77-inch version, you'd hope so, wouldn't you?